-The Philosophy Department is pleased with the results in our second year of formal assessment.
+The Philosophy Department is pleased with the results in our fourth year of formal assessment.

-All four of our graduating seniors (100%) were assessed in the "green" for their oral defense of their senior thesis.
-This mirrors the result from last year.
+All eight of our seniors (100%) were assessed in the "green" for their oral defense of their senior thesis.
 The data reveals consistently high performance by our majors and is evidence that the philosophy program is strong.
-The data we have collected over the past two years reveals a consistency in the oral competencies of our students.
+The data we have collected over the past four years reveals a consistency in the oral competencies of our students.
 We attribute this primarily to the intensely discussion-driven format of our courses, a format that encourage and rewards student engagement and student contributions.
 Given our emphasis on this pedagogical style, it is not a surprise that our majors are adept at communicating their views orally.
 They essentially receive the opportunity to engage in oral communication each and every class meeting!

-Three of the four graduating seniors (75%) were assessed in the "green" for their written senior thesis.
+Seven of our eight seniors (88%) were assessed in the "green" for their written senior thesis.
 The data reveals consistently high performance by our majors and is evidence that the philosophy program is strong.
-One student's written thesis (25%) was assessed in the "red" category.
-Again, these results more or less mirror the results from last year.
-The 8% increase in a non-green category when compared with last year's results is simply a function of the fact that we have fewer graduating seniors this year compared with last year.
-Again, as we noted last year, the single instance we had of a student's thesis being assessed in the "red" category is a function of the degree of effort put into the thesis by the student, and does not in any way reflect negatively on the philosophy program itself.
+The single instance we had of a student's thesis being assessed in the "yellow" category is largely a function of the degree of effort put into the thesis by the student, and does not in any way reflect negatively on the philosophy program itself.
 If we were to see a consistent and protracted pattern of yellow and red, this would give us pause for concern.
-In the absence of any such pattern and in light of the overall performance of our majors (in terms of their written work, oral defense, postgraduation placement, and superior performance as judged by external evaluators), we are confident that student learning in the philosophy major is strong.
+In the absence of any such pattern and in light of the overall performance of our majors (in terms of their written work, oral defense, post-graduation placement, and superior performance as judged by external evaluators), we are confident that student learning in the philosophy major is strong.

-Given these results and the fact that this is our second year of data collection for formal assessment purposes, we do not anticipate making any changes in our program as a result of our assessment review.
+Given these results and the fact that this is our fourth year of data collection for formal assessment purposes, we do not anticipate making any changes in our program as a result of our assessment review.
 We are extremely pleased with the performance of our students and we continue to believe that our program facilitates the intellectual growth and development of the critical thinking skills that are essential to delivering on "the promise of education."
 The high quality work produced by our students is compelling evidence in support of this claim.